paladin-t/crft/docs/manual.md

 Switch to the `Packs` tab, then load the `Editor/Map Editor` disk.
 See in-disk help for details.

-This editor is for static graphics layers, eg. background, sky, terrain.
+This editor is for static graphics layers, e.g. background, sky, terrain.
 In the usual case it saves to the "`${disk}`/content/map.map" and "`${disk}`/content/scene.json" file.

 ## Level editor

 Switch to the `Packs` tab, then load the `Editor/Level Editor` disk.
 See in-disk help for details.

-This editor is for static environments, eg. goal, credit, wall.
+This editor is for static environments, e.g. goal, credit, wall.
 In the usual case it saves to the "`${disk}`/content/scene.json" file.

 ## Element editor